 “Sgt.
 Pepper’s Lonely Hearts Club Band” by The Beatles (1967)

-The Beatles’ eighth studio album, “Sgt.
-Pepper’s Lonely Hearts Club Band,” was made public.
-That CD was a commercial success in addition to being a work of musical art.
+Two days later, this album, the Beatles’ eighth studio release “Sgt.
+Pepper’s Lonely Hearts Club Band, was released to the great unwashed.
+The Beatles revealed that they had not only made a musically remarkable music album but also a commercially viable one.
 The band abandoned their traditional image for a more avant-garde persona.
 They were there, complete with colorful costumes and a visually striking album cover.
 The marketing campaign teased the public with mysterious clues.
 They raised excitement by dropping clues regarding the album’s contents.
 After its eventual publication, “Sgt.
 Pepper” became a phenomenon in popular culture.
 It permanently altered the popular music scene.
-It is one of the most successful music marketing campaigns.

 Michael Jackson – “Thriller” (1982)